Equivariant K-theory and tangent spaces to Schubert varieties: Introduction

-We show that, when $\gg_j$ is integrally indecomposable in $I(x^{-1})$, it is possible to determine whether or not $1-e^{-\gg_j}$ is a simple factor of $i_x^{*}[\co_{Y_x^w}]$ by examining a single expression for $\pully$ due to Graham \cite{Gra:02} and Willems \cite{Wil:06}:
+We show a way around this apparent computational difficulty.
+When $\gg_j$ is integrally indecomposable in $I(x^{-1})$, the question of whether or not $1-e^{-\gg_j}$ is a simple factor of $i_x^{*}[\co_{Y_x^w}]$ can be answered by using a single expression for $\pully$ due to Graham \cite{Gra:02} and Willems \cite{Wil:06}: